davedev83/EversmileDoor2Door/README.md

 5. **Access the application**
    - Open your browser and go to `http://localhost:3000`
+   - Enter the password "eversmile" to access the application
+   - Sessions last for 1 year for maximum convenience
    - The app is optimized for mobile, so test on a mobile device or use browser dev tools

 ### Vercel Deployment